Krelborn/KILabel/README.md

 # KILabel

-A simple to use drop in replacement for UILabel for iOS 7 that hilights links such as URLs, twitter style usernames and hashtags and makes them tappable.
+A simple to use drop in replacement for UILabel for iOS 7 and above that hilights links such as URLs, twitter style usernames and hashtags and makes them tappable.

 <img width=320 src="https://raw.github.com/Krelborn/KILabel/master/IKLabelDemoScreenshot.png" alt="KILabel Screenshot">